How Big Of A Sailboat Can One Person Handle?

 • Navigating in various conditions

 Managing the sails can be solved in a couple of ways.
 If you choose a ketch, you’ll have less sail area to handle at a time at the expense of an additional mizzen sail.
-Many modern sailboats above 45 feet have electrical winches, making it easier to hoist, furl and trim the sails.
+Many modern sloop-rigged sailboats above 45 feet have electrical winches, making hoisting, furling, and trimming sails easier.
 Electrical winches are usually reliable and can still be operated manually in case of failure.

 Even below this size range, most modern boats have an autopilot, making it dramatically easier to handle the boat alone.
 A good autopilot is said to be the most valued crew member onboard, and I agree.
-My autopilot even has a name; Raymond is a trusted companion that hasn’t let me down.
-Yet.
+My autopilot even has a name; Raymond is a trusted companion who hasn’t disappointed me.
+(Yet, knock on wood)

 The problem when relying on electric systems is that we might be in big trouble if they fail, which is an essential factor to consider and make a backup plan for.
 When you have years of sailing experience, you know how to handle situations well and what you can do to make things simpler for yourself.

-Think about this: Will you be able to reef your massive sails manually if the wind suddenly increases to 50 knots?
+Think about this: Can you manually reef your massive sails if the wind suddenly increases to 50 knots?

 Operational tasks going to port or mooring